chobbs/Influxdb2-perl/README.md

-# InfluxDB2::FLUX - Perl Module to interact with InfluxData!
+# InfluxDB2::FLUX - Perl Mod to interact with InfluxData2.0

 ## Not ready for production yet!

-InfluxDB2::FLUX allows you to interact with the FLUX API.
+InfluxDB2::FLUX module allows you to interact with the FLUX API.
 The module is STILL under heavy development. and does not have much today.
 Only one InfluxDB2 FLUX API endpoint for <health>.